buzzm/WebF/README.md

 3. Ability to generate JSON, EJSON, or BSON for output.
 EJSON is extended JSON which originated at MongoDB and implements a convention for identifying types of data beyond the basic JSON types WITHOUT requiring a non-JSON compliant parser.
-Output format is set in an industry-standard way by specifying the Accept header as follows:
+BSON is an ideal "code-to-code" format because of performance and precise preservation of types like datetimes, decimal128, binary, and 32 vs. 64 bit integers.
+Output format is set in an industry-standard way by specifying the `Accept` header on the inbound call as follows:
 ```
-json:   application/json
+application/json    for json
-ejson:  application/ejson
+application/ejson   for ejson
-bson:   application/bson
+application/bson    for bson
 ```
 4. Automatic handling of help.
 Calling http://machine:port/help will return the set of functions and descriptions and arguments to the caller.